Best Bread Pudding Recipe

 Once it has finished baking, let the bread pudding cool slightly.
 Then serve it warm with whipped cream, homemade vanilla ice cream, chocolate sauce, caramel sauce, etc.

-Store leftovers in an airtight container in the refrigerator for up to 5 days, or in the freezer for up to 2 months.
-Reheat gently in the microwave or oven to restore the fresh-from-the-oven taste!
+Store leftovers in an airtight container in the refrigerator for up to 5 days.
+Reheat it gently in the microwave or in a covered dish in the oven set to warm.

 Bread Pudding Recipe FAQS